 Actions

-Prompts the respondent to enter their email address before proceeding with the main action.
+The AI asks the respondent for an email address conversationally before continuing to the main action.

 Send Slack Message#